Skip to Content

 © hotthaikitchen

 Laab, a traditional Thai salad, is known for its bold flavors and aromatic spices.
 Made with minced meat, typically chicken or pork, it combines fresh herbs, chili, and lime juice for a tangy, spicy kick.
-The dish is often served with lettuce leaves, allowing you to wrap and enjoy each bite.
-Originating from the Northeastern region, Laab is a staple in Isaan cuisine, beloved for its refreshing and punchy taste.
-Perfect for those seeking a dish with a kick, it’s a testament to Thailand’s vibrant culinary heritage.

 13. Gaeng Daeng